Links and Contact

-- 2013–2018: Director, Different Hand Ltd. Manuscript transcription and correction, data cleaning, indexing, research assistance, project management.
+- 2013–2018: Director, Different Hand Ltd. Historical manuscript transcription and correction, data cleaning, indexing, research assistance, project management.
 Clients' identities are confidential by default, but these projects have chosen to credit me on their websites:

 - 2016–2017: casual data inputter, Cambridge Population Group.
 Checking census data against document images, data cleaning, and record linkage.

 - 2008–2013: Freelance manuscript transcriber.
 I worked on these projects: